Resilio Connect can be used in collaboration scenario where multiple people need to exchange files as they work on them together.

 Especially valid if there's a mix of operating systems in the mesh - Windows, Linux, OS X. It's almost inevitable that filename conflicts will appear here, especially those caused by different letter cases in files' and folders' names.

-2. It's always advisable to have an arbitrary agent in mesh
+2. It's always advisable to have a Priority Peer that is in full sync mode

-priority_peers with Agent ID as value in Job Profile.
-Agent ID can be learned from the agent details.
+priority_peers with the Agent ID as value in the Agent Profile.
+Agent ID can be found in the agent overview tab.
 If several agents need to be defined, use semicolon (;) as separator.

 3. Enable setting to detect file collision